-Revenues grew to \$191.0m (2019: \$174.1m) and PBT grew to \$52.5m (2019: \$40.8m).
+Revenues grew to \$196.0m (2020: \$191.0m) and PBT grew to \$53.5m (2020: \$52.5m).
 Growth in profit is primarily on account of growing profitable vendor contracts with key customers supported by effective management of costs across all verticals of the Company.

-By service line, the BPO (Business Process Outsource) division posted revenue growth of 18.5%, outperforming our own expectations as key clients continued to increase volumes throughout the year.
-The top five customers across the BPO division together grew revenues 21.9% over fiscal 2019, reflective of both retaining key clients and growing 'wallet share' within key accounts along with addition of several new clients.
+By service line, the BPO (Business Process Outsource) division posted revenue growth of 2.6%, as key clients, specifically from the Media & Entertainment segments, continued to increase volumes throughout the year, which also compensated for the reduction in revenue from COVID-19 impacted business lines.
+The top five customers across the BPO division together grew revenues 8.7% over fiscal 2020, reflective of both retaining key clients and growing 'wallet share' within key accounts along with addition of several new clients.

-Content Delivery grew its EBITDA margins to over 26% with the management being able to manage operational costs by active monitoring and effective utilization of resources.
-Despite structural pressures in the traditional publishing market, the Content Delivery segment maintained steady workflow from its customers and increased its EBITDA from last fiscal.
-The Content delivery segment is focusing on: promotion of E Learning and Digitization services in line with the industry growth expectancy; growing by renewing key contracts with existing customers; and entering into profitable contracts with new clients.
-The Content division has started to expand its customer base for new service lines such as SciPris, off-the-shelf courseware and Anti Money Laundering KYC services and has also started bidding for the US Government's digital conversion projects.
+The Content Delivery division posted revenue growth of 2.6% due to increased volumes from key clients and addition of several new clients.
+The division also grew its EBITDA margins to 27.2%, with management team being able to control operational costs by utilizing resources effectively to achieve productivity gains and cost savings.
+The Content delivery segment is focusing on: promotion of E-Learning and Digitization services in line with the industry growth expectations; growing by renewing key contracts with existing customers; and entering into profitable contracts with new clients.
+The Content division has continued to focus on expanding its customer base for new service lines such as SciPris and off-the-shelf courseware services and has also continued to bid for the US Government's digital conversion projects.